ec-jrc/lisflood-utilities/README.md

 # Overview

 Module to generate daily meteorological input files for the [LISFLOOD](https://github.com/ec-jrc/lisflood-code) hydrological model.
-The following variables are created:
-1. precipitation (`pr.nc`),
-2. temperature (`ta.nc`),
-3. reference potential evaporation (`et.nc`),
-4. open water potential evaporation (`ew.nc`), and
-5. bare soil potential evaporation (`es.nc`).
+The following variables are created: 1) precipitation (`pr.nc`), 2) temperature (`ta.nc`), 3) reference potential evaporation (`et.nc`), 4) open water potential evaporation (`ew.nc`), and 5) bare soil potential evaporation (`es.nc`).

-The module consists of several similar scripts tailored to different meteorological datasets such as ISIMIP3b and W5E5.
+The module consists of several similar scripts tailored to different input meteorological datasets, such as ISIMIP3b, W5E5, and MSWEP.
 The following should be kept in mind when using the scripts:
-1. The scripts calculate potential evaporation directly from the input data following the LISVAP approach.
-Separately running the [LISVAP](https://github.com/ec-jrc/lisflood-lisvap) module is, therefore, no longer necessary.
+1. The scripts calculate potential evaporation directly from the input data following the [LISVAP](https://github.com/ec-jrc/lisflood-lisvap) approach.
+Separately running the LISVAP module is, therefore, no longer necessary.
 2. The data are resampled and subsetted to the resolution and area of the template map (located at `templatemap_path` specified in the configuration file).
 3. Air temperature and air pressure are downscaled to the template map resolution (up to 1 km using a simple delta lapse rate correction).
 4. The output is written to the `scratch_folder` and moved to the `output_folder` once the processing is done.
 The `scratch_folder` should point to a storage location dedicated to a lot of file accesses.